War (U2 album): Packaging and title

 The album was titled War for several reasons; in 1982, Bono said, "War seemed to be the motif for 1982," adding that "Everywhere you looked, from the Falklands to the Middle East and South Africa, there was war.
 By calling the album War we're giving people a slap in the face and at the same time getting away from the cosy image a lot of people have of U2."
 The Edge said that "It's a heavy title.
 It's blunt.
 It's not something that's safe, so it could backfire.
 It's the sort of subject matter that people can really take a dislike to.
 But we wanted to take a more dangerous course, fly a bit closer to the wind, so I think the title is appropriate."
 The boy on the cover is Peter Rowen (brother of Bono's friend, Guggi).
 He also appears on the covers of Boy, Three, The Best of 1980–1990, Early Demos and many singles.
 Bono described the reasoning behind the cover: "Instead of putting tanks and guns on the cover, we've put a child's face.
 War can also be a mental thing, an emotional thing between loves.
 It doesn't have to be a physical thing."
+The Italian Communist Party used a modified version of the cover design on a 1984 electoral campaign poster.